What are your research interests?

 Of particular interest is a report describing a model of rhinovirus infection and exacerbation of allergic airways disease which generated an immense amount of interest within the media, academia and industry.
 Importantly, this publication initiated a collaboration between his group at Imperial College London and the University of Newcastle researchers at HMRI.

-Associate Professor Bartlett was instrumental in transferring these models to Newcastle where they are now an essential tool that continue to contribute to new publications for HMRI researchers.
-Now based at HMRI, Associate Professor Bartlett is perfectly placed to utilise these models in conjunction with human clinical models to conduct cutting edge research into the viral causes of asthma attacks.
+Professor Bartlett was instrumental in transferring these models to Newcastle where they are now an essential tool that continue to contribute to new publications for HMRI researchers.
+Now based at HMRI, Professor Bartlett is perfectly placed to utilise these models in conjunction with human clinical models to conduct cutting edge research into the viral causes of asthma attacks.

-Associate Professor Bartlett is regularly invited to speak at national and international meetings.
+Professor Bartlett is regularly invited to speak at national and international meetings.
 He has been the recipient of numerous prizes including the Thoracic Society of Australia and NZ travel award, the University of Newcastle DVCR International Visitor Award, the Imperial College/ Welcome Trust Value in People Award.

 - Pre-clinical models of rhinovirus infection and asthma exacerbation